Statistics

 Birthdays

-Demi Papaminas will be 23 - credited as School Girl in The Magician's Apprentice / The Witch's Familiar
+Demi Papaminas was 23 - credited as School Girl in The Magician's Apprentice / The Witch's Familiar

 Doctor Who is Demi's first television role.
 She has also appeared as Hilde in the stage production of Emil and the Detectives at the National Theatre.

-Mark Greenstreet will be 64 - credited as Ikona in Time and the Rani
+Mark Greenstreet was 64 - credited as Ikona in Time and the Rani

 Mark Greenstreet is a British actor who first came to prominence in the 1985 BBC television serial Brat Farrar.
 First and foremost a stage actor, Greenstreet played many of the great leading roles from the works ofShakespeareChekhov and Ibsen to OrtonWilde and Coward in the UK and around the world in the 1980s and 1990s.